Global marketing news – 18 May 2015

 In previous tests, humans could visually identify most of the images with an error rate of 5%.
 Minwa had an error rate of 4.58%.

-But the Baidu computer isn’t the only one to beat humans.
+But the Baidu computer is not the only one to beat humans.

 Computers run by Microsoft and Google both had an error rate of just below 5% in the same tests, something that would have been inconceivable just 5 years ago.

-These deep learning algorithms are pretty recent developments, but they’re already being used in the computing world.
+These deep learning algorithms are pretty recent developments, but they are already being used in the computing world.

 Baidu is using an even bigger computer to analyse speech data as it hopes to improve the company’s Chinese-to-English language speech recognition service.